 Life is DOING

 That very spark of life in our body cells depends on our will to live, will to do whatever it may take.
-We even do our sleep - otherwise we wouldn't know when to terminate it in the morning.
-If someone just whispers our name we'll wake up, while we are bound to ignore those fire engine sirens from the road.
+We even do our sleeping -- otherwise we wouldn't know when to terminate it in the morning.
+If someone just whispers our name we'll wake up, while we may have slept through fire engine sirens or storm.

-When I meditate, and I have been doing it for more than four decades, I know it's not a "passive state", but an active mobilizing of peace, by derailing that train of thoughts, by turning the volume down on that inner chatter, by willfully relaxing muscles, and seeking that divine presence of that unfathomable part of me that's blending with "everything".
+When I meditate, and I have been doing it for more than five decades, I know it's not a "passive state", but an active mobilizing of peace, by derailing that train of thoughts, by turning the volume down on that inner chatter, by willfully relaxing muscles, and expecting the emergence of that divine presence of that unfathomable part of me that's blending with "mystery of everything".
 Indeed, even those seemingly most "passive" aspects of our being don't mean passivity.

 So why not do our life consciously and responsibly?

 Those unfortunate folks tormented by anxieties, worries, and depression are giving us an example of what "doing" is not.
-For, no matter how much you try to show your support, compassion, and even offer a helping hand, they won't get on their feet until they pull themselves by bootstraps and make that move, start doing whatever it takes.
+For, no matter how much you try to show your support, compassion, and even offer a helping hand, they won't get on their feet until and unless they pull themselves by bootstraps and make that move, start some doing whatever it may take.

-Whole nations are displaying either the gutsiness of doers or mousiness of takers, who don't really benefit much in a long run by all those donations, while having accepted that as their way of life - just like those whole generations in a same family of welfare recipients.
-Such nations have a sickness of victimhood in their mentality - coupled with greed of their rulers in whose interest it is to keep them in the state of dependence, to prevent a spirit of democracy to awaken.
+Whole nations are displaying either the gutsiness of doers or mousiness of takers, the latter ones not really benefiting much in a long run by all those donations, while having accepted that as their way of life -- similar to those whole generations in a same family of welfare recipients.
+Such nations have a sickness of victimhood in their mentality -- coupled with greed of their rulers in whose interest it is to keep them in the state of dependence, to prevent a spirit of democracy to awaken.

-However, before we start feeling sorry for them too much, we might as well recognize something similar, although in much more sophisticate form going on in so called democratic societies.
+However, before we start feeling sorry for them too much, we might as well recognize something similar, although in much more sophisticated form going on in so called prosperous societies.

-Namely, governments are making sure that masses don't get spiritually strong by developing a sense of responsibility to their life, as that could inspire them to ask some very uncomfortable questions - also in ways that could be detrimental to the institution of government as being practiced.
+Namely, governments are making sure that masses don't get spiritually strong by developing a sense of responsibility for their life, as that could inspire them to ask some very uncomfortable questions -- also in ways that could be detrimental to the institution of government as it's being practiced.

-So, all we are likely to hear is about our responsibility "to the country" (basically meaning obedience to the administration in power) - nothing about responsibility to ourselves.
-Those who have "given their lives for the country" are an excellent advertisement for that policy.
+So, all we are likely to hear is about our responsibility to the country -- basically meaning obedience to the administration in power -- nothing about our responsibility to ourselves.
+Those who have "given their life for their country" are an excellent advertisement for that policy.

-As the result of the joint effort of political, religious, medical, and media establishment, "we should just be happy for being protected from enemies (we the people who never created them), well informed (oftentimes with a bunch of lies), healed (by expensive chemicals and scalpel), and even booked for an afterlife (by you know whom).
+As the result of the joint effort of political, religious, and media establishments, "we should just be happy for being protected from so called enemies" (we, the people who never created them), well informed (oftentimes with a bunch of lies and false propaganda), healed (by expensive and potentially dangerous chemicals and scalpel), and even booked for and afterlife (by you guessed who).

 How Does It Work?

-Liking what we have sounds like a full time job, and that's what it is at the beginning, until it becomes a part of our automatic nature - just like conflict used to be.
-We didn't need anything in particular to make us pissed off - we did it out of habit.
+Liking what we have sounds like a full time job, and that's what it is at the beginning, until it becomes a part of our automatic nature -- just like conflict used to be.
+We didn't need anything in particular to make us pissed off -- we did it out of habit.
 "Here it is, I am all pissed off, and now let me see what I am going to pick to be pissed off about"-- seemed to be the protocol.

 Hey folks, I know it's a kind of weird and hard to believe, but once we get into that "function mode" it doesn't matter what stressor we'll choose to feed it.
-On the reverse side, what do you think what made Bob Hope, or Robin Williams, or any other biggie in the field of humor so capable to improvise on the spot, without any rehearsals?
+On the flip side, what do you think -- what made Bob Hope, or Robin Williams, or any other biggie in the field of humor so capable of improvising on the spot, without any rehearsals?
 They put themselves (with a trained ease) into that mode where everything can be seen as funny, and so those funny lines just popped up to them "out of nowhere".

-Liking what we have we trigger the same mechanism, and if we are to believe in "Happy go lucky", or all that law of attraction (actually based on it) - we soon start getting things in life that we can REALLY like.
-Metaphorically, you like the rain and clouds go away to cater to your "liking" - you hate the rain, and you get a downpour, to have something more to hate.
+Liking what we have we trigger the same mechanism, and if we are to believe in "happy-go-lucky", or that popular law of attraction (actually based on it) -- we soon start getting things in life that we can like.

-In this article I tried to make obvious the urgency of accepting responsibility for all of our experiencing - pretty much based upon my own experience and observation over the last seven decades, minus the time I spent blaming everyone and everything, which was quite short.
+In this article I tried to make obvious the urgency of accepting responsibility for all of our experiencing -- pretty much based upon my own experience and observation over the last seven decades, minus the time I spent blaming everyone and everything, which was relatively short.